 Just as we were waiting for Belarus to blow up and rid itself of decades of old Soviet (cement)-Block tyranny, WikiLeaks documents revealed that the Imelda Marcos lookalike, Leila Trabelsi was emptying the register in Tunisia.
 Well, who could have predicted?
 Anyway, one thing would lead to another and before you know it, Egypt You-Tubed and tweeted the world from Tahrir Square in downtown Cairo, and shouted, “I’m as mad as hell, and I’m not going to take this anymore!”
-(For a account of the rise of social media, see, Here Comes Everybody, Clay Shirky or listen to Cute Cats and the Arab Spring, Ethan Zuckerman).
+(For an account of the rise of social media, see, Here Comes Everybody, Clay Shirky or listen to Cute Cats and the Arab Spring, Ethan Zuckerman).
 What happened in a leader's household budget evolved into something socially and politically dynamic and which later crushed all of its original promise.
 This is The Law of Unintended Consequences.
-In regards to trying to slow COVID 19, the unintended consquence will play out in the global economy and the results may well be worse than the virus.
-We see such unintended outcomes when cities use rent control and zoning bi-laws and years later have housing shortages or when government legislate minimum wages and increased unemployment in the most vulnerable minorities.
+In regards to trying to slow covid, the unintended consquence will play out in the global economy and the results may well be worse than the virus.
+We see such unintended outcomes when cities use rent control and zoning bi-laws and years later have housing shortages or when government legislate minimum wages and then increased unemployment is the result for the most vulnerable minorities.

 The ruling Pharaoh of this ancient land was this corrupt stone faced serial-killer who sent his state security vehicles to run down innocent protesters in the street.
 After 50 years of Western induced constipation, Egypt needed to go.
 One and all were shocked at the unfolding event.
 Even the Egyptians.
 The CIA, ever a failure, knew nothing, but also the FBI, Homeland Security and every intelligence gatherer known to humankind, even the Muslim, Christian and Jewish spies were caught by surprise.
 How could they not know, all these paid professionals?
 I’m going to explain that.